 It’s sort of a oxymoron, don’t you think?
-Like a FRIENDLY ARGUMENT or JUMBO SHRIMP; Healthy Dessert sounds like a CLEARLY MISUNDERSTOOD concept.
+Like a “friendly argument” or “jumbo shrimp” a healthy dessert sounds like a “clearly misunderstood” concept.

 I’ve combined Meyer Lemons and Black Peppercorns for a delightful Italian Ice.
 Sound strange?
 Meyer lemons are less acidic than regular lemons and have a slight floral essence.
 This, paired with a touch of peppery heat in the back of your throat, makes a tantalizing treat.